miquella/vaulted/doc/vaulted-shell.1.md

 The AWS key input here may not match the key loaded into your environment.
 This feature can be toggled in the `vaulted edit` menu.

-Vaulted uses your stored credentials to generate a set of temporary STS tokens that remain active for the duration specified in the vault.
+Vaulted uses the permanent credentials stored in the vault to generate a set of temporary credentials using AWS STS.
+The temporary credentials generated are valid for a specific duration, set in the `vaulted edit` menu.
+This duration may be set between 15m and 36h.

+_**Note:** when Vaulted is configured to assume a role, the maximum duration for a vault is `1h`.
+Configuring higher values will cause AWS to return an error when spawning the vault._

 This impacts the following environment variables: